brettelliot/ecal/README.rst

     cal_df = ecal.get('2018-01-01', '2018-01-05')

-Once again the results will be an earnings calendar in a pandas Dataframe:
+Once again the results will be an earnings calendar in a pandas DataFrame:

 .. code-block:: none